sjtrny/wordle/README.md

 where P(o_i) is the probability of outcome i.
 The value of P(o_i) is just the proportion of answers that fall in outcome i when playing the guess word.

-The word that most evenly divides the answer pool into the 243 bins (i.e. highest entropy) will neccesarily result in a large number of small bins and thus the fewest options once played.
+The word that most evenly divides the answer pool into the 243 bins (i.e. highest entropy) will neccesarily result in a large number of small bins.
+Once the outcome is observed we are left to choose amongst the relatively few remaining answers associated with the bin.